vskarleas/DRYVbot/README.md

 ## Creating the map

-The warehouse map was generated using slam_toolbox.
-To recreate it or create a map for a different world:
+The hospital and corridor maspwas generated using slam_toolbox.
+To recreate them or create a map for a different world:

 1. Launch the robot in the world: